microsoft/bedrock/cluster/environments/azure-multiple-clusters/README.md

     - `agent_vm_count`: The number of agents VMs in the the node pool.
     - `dns_prefix`: DNS name for accessing the cluster from the internet.
     - `service_principal_id`: The id of the service principal used by the AKS cluster.
 The creation of service principal described above in [Service Principals](#AKS-Cluster-Service-Principal) section.
-    - `service_principal_secret`: he secret of the service principal used by the AKS cluster.
+    - `service_principal_secret`: The secret of the service principal used by the AKS cluster.
 The creation of service principal described above in prerequisites section.
+    - `service_principal_is_owner`: This value, set to "1" will deploy the clusters with the assumption that the Service Principal used for deploying the cluster has `Owner` level privileges.
+If set to any other value, the deployment will not create the Azure Role Assignments and the Public IP Addresses will be deployed into the AKS node resource group.
     - `ssh_public_key`: Contents of a SSH public key authorized to access the virtual machines within the cluster.
     - `gitops_ssh_url`: The git repo that contains the resource manifests that should be deployed in the cluster in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-manifests.git`).
 This repo must have a deployment key configured to accept changes from `gitops_ssh_key` (see [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) for more details).
     - `gitops_ssh_key`: Path to the *private key file* that was configured to work with the GitOps repository.